-Friday 21 August 2020
+Friday, 21 August 2020

-All Details about Driving Licence in India
+All Details about Driving License in India

-Why is the Driving Licence important?
+Why is the Driving License important?

-Driving Licence in India is a permission to drive a specified category of the vehicle on the road i.e. may be a two-wheeler, four-wheeler or a commercial vehicle within territorial boundaries.
-Driving Licence is an official document issued by the Government of India to drive your car, truck, bus, bike etc and .
+Driving License in India is a permission to drive a specified category of the vehicle on the road i.e. may be a two-wheeler, four-wheeler or a commercial vehicle within territorial boundaries.
+Driving License is an official document issued by the Government of India to drive your car, truck, bus, bike etc and .
 It is authorize that the owner knows how to drive the vehicle and has undergone tests that abide by the traffic rules and regulations.

-Different Types of Driving Licence in India
+Different Types of Driving License in India

-1. Learner’s Licence
+1. Learner’s License

-2. Permanent Licence.
+2. Permanent License.

-After a period of 6-months is over, the RTO issues a permanent Licence to the applicant.
+After a period of 6-months is over, the RTO issues a permanent License to the applicant.
 She / he should clear the driving test exam i.e. RTO is assured about the driving skills of the applicant.
 The age of the applicant should be 18 years old.
 The process of applying is made online and hence the complete process is pretty simple and hassle-free.
-The permanent Licence is issued for private vehicles like cars and bikes.
+The permanent License is issued for private vehicles like cars and bikes.

 .

-3. Commercial Driving Licence
+3. Commercial Driving License

 4. International Driving Permit

-However, it can only be issued if you already have a permanent driving Licence.
+However, it can only be issued if you already have a permanent driving License.
 The International Driving Permit has validity for 1 year only.
 And on the expiry, one would need to apply again.

 Types of Learner’s and Permanent License in India